btimofeev/UniPatcher/app/src/main/res/raw-es/faq.md

 El archivo que ha seleccionado es un archivo.
 El archivo contiene los directorios y archivos en un formato comprimido.

-Actualmente UniPatcher no puede extraer archivos, Por lo que necesita descomprimir su archivo en un programa diferente.
-Recomiendo [ZArchiver] un programa gratuito (https://play.google.com/store/apps/details?id=ru.zdevs.zarchiver).
+Actualmente UniPatcher no puede extraer archivos, por lo que necesita descomprimir su archivo en un programa diferente.
+Te recomiendo un programa gratis [ZArchiver](https://play.google.com/store/apps/details?id=ru.zdevs.zarchiver).

 #### La aplicación muestra el error: "Esta ROM no es compatible con el parche".

-La app muestra este error si el checksum almacenado en el parche no coincide con el checksum de la ROM.
-Esto significa que la ROM no es compatible con el parche.
-Debe elegir un ROM diferente.
-Normalmente hay varias ROMs para cada juego (como la versión para Europa, Estados Unidos, Japón, volcados buenos o malos, etcetera).
+The app will show this error if the checksum stored in the patch does not match the checksum of the ROM.
+This means that the ROM file is not compatible with the patch.
+You need to choose a different ROM file.
+Usually there are several ROMs for each game (such as the version for Europe, USA, Japan, good or bad dumps, etc.).

 ROM hackers often publish checksum of the accompanying ROM file (on a web page or in README file).
 Compare that to the one you have.
 Long tap the file in the file manager and you will see these 3 lines: CRC32, SHA1 and MD5.
 If one of those numbers are the same, you have the ROM the patch was written for.
 If not, you need a different ROM.

+In the worst case, if you can not find the correct ROM file, you can set the option "Ignore the checksum" in the settings.
+But bear in mind that in this case the game may contain bugs or be completely unplayable.

 #### No puedo encontrar la ROM correcta para el juego "Pokémon Esmeralda".